Woman's conviction in '91 killing of 5-year-old son tossed

 The plot thickened after a deeply split state Supreme Court ruling in May upheld the appeals court’s decision.
 With Chief Justice Stuart Rabner not participating, the court split 3-3, but it was enough to leave the conviction undisturbed.

-Writing for the three dissenters, Justice Barry Albin wrote, “In the modern annals of New Jersey legal history, to my knowledge, no murder conviction has ever been upheld on such a dearth of evidence.”
+Writing at that time for the three dissenters, Justice Barry Albin wrote, “In the modern annals of New Jersey legal history, to my knowledge, no murder conviction has ever been upheld on such a dearth of evidence.”

+In a dissenting opinion as part of Tuesday's ruling, the three justices that voted to convict said, “In our view, the majority does the opposite of what our law requires.”

 In October, the state Supreme Court took the rare step of agreeing to rehear the case, conceding it had made a procedural mistake by ruling on an appellate court decision that had applied an incorrect legal standard.
 For the rehearing, the court added an appellate judge to serve as a tiebreaking vote.